ibm-cloud-docs/databases-for-postgresql/dashboard-settings.md

 Use the command `cdb deployment-groups` to see current resource information for your service, including which resource groups are adjustable.
 To scale any of the available resource groups use `cdb deployment-groups-set` command.

-For example, to view the resource groups for a deployment named "example-deployment" use:
+For example, to view the resource groups for a deployment named "example-deployment":
 `ibmcloud cdb deployment-groups example-deployment`

-To scale the memory to 2048MB of RAM for each memory member of "example-deployment" use:
+To scale the memory to 2048MB of RAM for each memory member of "example-deployment":
 `ibmcloud cdb deployment-groups-set member --memory 2048`

 ## Setting the admin Password

-In order to enable administrative access to your service, you have to set the admin password.
-You might also find it necessary to change the password of your service.
-You can do so using Update Password.
+To enable administrative access to your service, you have to set the admin password.
+You might also need to change the password of your service.
+You can do so using _Update Password_.

 A new, randomly generated password appears, or you can type your own password into the field.
-To regenerate another password, click on the dice to the right of the field.
+To regenerate another password, click the icon to the right of the field.
 When you click *Update Password* you will be asked to confirm before the change is applied.

-Note: Changing the password changes the credentials that you or any other services that use the admin user to connect.
+**Note:** Changing the password changes the credentials that you or any other services that use the admin user to connect.
 It can cause these services to disconnect and experience downtime.